Journalism - Fall 2015

 You will take an exam in which you explain and apply the elements of journalism to your work as a reporter and photographer.

 As I learn more about your needs and interests, we will make the appropriate adjustments.
-Additional handouts and readings will be given on various dates, and we will also do various writing exercises in class throughout the semester.
+We will also do various writing exercises in class throughout the semester.

 The date listed indicates the week during which the readings, assignments, and activities listed beneath it will take place.